+Pires et al. \cite{Pires_energy} optimize RAN energy consumption, accounting for PPs, network equipment, and VNF migration using MILP and heuristics.
+Single- and dual-FS architectures are considered, but only single-FS cases are evaluated. eMBB and URLLC traffic profiles are modeled, but slicing and latency optimization are simplified.

 In \cite{Akhtar}, the authors propose a two-step approach to minimize both CAPEX and OPEX.
 The cost model includes backhaul connectivity, fronthaul deployment, energy consumption of processing nodes, network maintenance, and BBU pool rental.
-They first propose a recursive algorithm to get candidate processing pools and optic aggregators, then, a MILP provides optimal unit placement and routing.
-They also analyze the G/G/1 model for queuing delay in RAN.
-However, a fixed FS is considered (option 7) and network equipment energy, and slicing are overlooked.
+They first propose a recursive algorithm to obtain candidate processing pools and optical aggregators, and then use a MILP to determine optimal unit placement and routing.
+They also analyze the G/G/1 queuing model for RAN delay.
+However, a fixed FS is assumed (Option 7), and the energy consumption of network equipment and slicing is overlooked.

-The work in \cite{Apt-RAN} presents a MILP that jointly minimizes CU power consumption and DU handovers.
-A heuristic is also proposed to reduce solving time.
-In their system model, they assume DU is placed in the cell site with the RU, and limit their system to a single functional split.
-Even though it is one of the first works to consider RAN energy consumption, they only focus on CU power consumption and ignore DU and RU energy models.
-Besides, latency and slicing are disconsidered.
+The work in \cite{Apt-RAN} presents an MILP that jointly minimizes CU power consumption and DU handovers.
+A heuristic is also proposed to reduce computational time.
+In the proposed model, DU is assumed to be co-located with RU, and a single FS is employed.
+Although it is among the first works to consider RAN energy consumption, it focuses only on CU power consumption and ignores energy models for DU and RU.
+Besides that, latency and slicing are omitted.

-\subsection{Limitations of Existing Work}
+\subsection{LIMITATIONS OF EXISTING WORK}

-Many works propose MILP formulations, which often require considerable computational resources and time to be solved.
-To address this problem, heuristics and deep reinforcement learning approaches are commonly used to obtain near-optimal solutions more efficiently.
-In some cases, the MILP model is introduced for completeness, while only the heuristic is evaluated in practice.
-In contrast, our approach can provide optimal results in substantially less time for small and medium-sized topologies, while a heuristic is introduced to address large scenarios.
+Several studies propose MILP formulations that incur high computational complexity and long execution times.
+To alleviate this limitation, heuristic techniques and learning-based approaches, including deep reinforcement learning, are frequently employed to obtain near-optimal solutions with reduced computational overhead.
+In some works, the MILP formulation is presented primarily for completeness, while performance evaluation is limited to heuristic solutions.
+In contrast, our proposal yields optimal solutions with significantly reduced computational time for small- and medium-scale network topologies and introduces a scalable heuristic to efficiently address large-scale scenarios.

-RAN energy minimization has been widely studied to reduce RAN OPEX, with different approaches in the literature.
-Many works focus solely on deactivating processing nodes, often overlooking the energy consumption of network elements such as switches and links.
-Some works deactivate nodes without explicitly modeling their energy usage.
-Additionally, several studies lack of details about their computing models or fail to explain how these models are adapted to different FS.
-This work explicitly models both processing and network energy consumption, and adopts a transparent, split-aware computing model that aligns VNF computing demands with the selected functional split.